Skip to main content

 Every choice you make sends a signal to your body that can either promote balance or exacerbate dysfunction.
 A diet high in processed foods, sugar, and unhealthy fats fuels both inflammation and insulin resistance.
 Conversely, a diet rich in antioxidants, vitamins, and minerals provides the tools your body needs to combat oxidative stress and maintain insulin sensitivity.

-Regular improves how your body uses insulin and helps reduce the visceral fat that drives hormonal conversion.
+Regular physical activity improves how your body uses insulin and helps reduce the visceral fat that drives hormonal conversion.
 Quality sleep and stress management are equally important, as they regulate the hormones that can either counteract or contribute to these negative states.

 Lifestyle Factor Impact on Oxidative Stress Impact on Insulin Sensitivity Consequence for Male Fertility